A-Merino/Premier-League-PCA/README.md

     - Can do just to check or if big difference, talk about
     - 2D analysis + year over year == 3D analysis??
 - Mutual Information????
+- nationality analysis
+- 'how/what position do most french players in PL play most often?'
+    - 'Do players from same nation play similarly?'

+### Done So Far

+- grab data from csvs
+- compute PCA function
+    - saves to csv
+    - plot pca